imrafaelmerino/JIO/README.md

   libraries, of which there are many in the Java landscape.
 By relying on JFR, we maintain a lightweight and efficient approach to logging that is both reliable and highly effective.

-- The backbone of JIO is the `IO` class that we'll explore in detail in the next section.
+- Last but not least, the backbone of JIO is the `IO` class that we'll explore in detail in the next section.

 ### Testing the Signup Service with JIO

-JIO offers an elegant and efficient approach to testing, especially when it comes to working with lambdas.
+JIO offers an elegant and efficient approach to testing.
 It eliminates the need for external libraries like Mockito, making your testing experience smoother and more expressive.

-### Simplified Lambda Testing

-In your test class, JIO allows you to implement lambda functions directly.
-This approach enables you to tailor the behavior of each lambda to your specific test scenario, making your tests highly adaptable and expressive.
+In your test class, you can implement lambda functions directly.
+This approach enables you to tailor the behavior of each lambda to your specific test scenario, making your tests highly adaptable and expressive:

-Let's see how to test the `SignupService` using JIO:

 ```code